csierra1/Northwind-company-sample/README.md

 # Northwind company sample
-Repository for SQL code in Northwind sample database
 ##Introduction
 SQL analysis of the sales data for Northwind Traders, a fictitious specialty foods export-import company